 customer due diligence (CDD) (identification and verification of identity) and ongoing CDD

-suspicious transaction reporting
+suspicious activity reporting

-Reporting entities have considerable flexibility within the limits prescribed by the Act and Regulations, in how they meet their obligations.
+Reporting entities have considerable flexibility within the limits prescribed by the AML/CFT Act and Regulations, in how they meet their obligations.

 What are the record-keeping requirements for evidence of staff vetting performed?

 We expect reporting entities to keep records of the staff vetting they carry out under their AML/CFT programme.
-Consistent with the record-keeping obligations in Part 2 of the AML/CFT Act, we would expect these records to be kept for a period of at least 5 years after the relevant employment relationship ends.
+Consistent with the record-keeping obligations in Part 2 of the Act, we would expect these records to be kept for a period of at least 5 years after the relevant employment relationship ends.
 For other requirements of staff vetting please refer to Part 3 of the AML/CFT Programme Guideline (May 2018) released by the supervisors.

 Customer due diligence (CDD)